bakame-php/http-structured-fields/docs/07-extensions.md

 This interface should return one of the DataType class and this is the interface that needs to be implemented.
 All the containers are able to work with a `StructuredFieldProvider`.

-Imagine you have an `AcceptHeaderItem` class and you want to take advantage of the package.
-You only have to implemente the `StructuredFieldProvider`.
+Imagine you have an `AcceptHeaderItem` class, and you want to take advantage of the package.
+You only have to implement the `StructuredFieldProvider`.
 Once done, your class will be able to work with the `OuterList` class.

 ```php